vivshaw/zettel/pages/WBS.md

+---
-tags:: project management
+tags: project management
-alias:: work breakdown structure
+alias: work breakdown structure
+---

 - a visual, heirarchical breakdown of a project